LSV models with stochastic interest rates and correlated jumps: Solution of the PIDE

 Note that both Scheme~A and Scheme~B can be used as a part of the fully implicit scheme.
 If one makes a choice in favor of Scheme~A, then the situation is as follows.
 We have the first step of the fully implicit scheme done with approximation $O(\sqrt{\dtau} \min(h_S,h_v))$, and then multiple steps (six for the 3D problem) with the second order in space, so the total approximation is expected to be close to two.
 For the second sweep of the HV scheme this is same.
 If the choice is made in favor of Scheme~B, the rigorous spatial approximation of the whole HV scheme becomes two.

-An obvious disadvantage of the proposed schemes is some degradation of performance, since it requires some number of iterations to converge\footnote{In our experiments 1-2 iterations were sufficient to provide the relative tolerance to be $10^{-6}$, but the rate of this convergence should be studied in more detail.
-We leave it for the future investigation.} when computing the mixed derivatives step, and at every iteration we need to solve 2 systems of linear equations.
+An obvious disadvantage of the proposed schemes is some degradation of performance, since it requires some number of iterations to converge\footnote{In our experiments 1-2 iterations were sufficient to provide the relative tolerance to be $10^{-6}$.} when computing the mixed derivatives step, and at every iteration we need to solve 2 systems of linear equations.
 Despite the total complexity is still linear in the number of nodes, it takes about 4 times more computational time than the explicit scheme.
-However, as we have already mentioned, in our experiments the explicit scheme at the first and the third steps of \eqref{HV} suffers from the curse of dimensionality, i.e., either it requires a very small and impractical temporal step to converge, or, otherwise, it explodes.
+However, as we have already mentioned, in our experiments the explicit scheme at the first and the third steps of \eqref{HV} might suffer from instability (which becomes more pronounced when the dimensionality of the problem increases), i.e., either it requires a very small and impractical temporal step to converge, or, otherwise, it explodes.
 Also our results show that the proposed scheme is only about 50-70\% slower than the explicit step of the original HV scheme.
-However, the time step of our scheme can be significantly increased with no any stability issues, while this could be problematic for the HV scheme.
+However, the time step of our scheme can be significantly increased while still maintaining the stability of the scheme, whereas this could be problematic for the HV scheme.
 Therefore, this increase in the time step could compensate the extra time required for doing the first step implicitly.
 For instance, running one step in time for the 3D advection-diffusion problem using the HV scheme coded in Matlab, at our machine takes 2 secs, while the fully implicit scheme requires 2.6 secs.
 On contrary, the HV scheme behaves kind of unstable with no Rannacher steps even with $\Delta \tau = 0.005$ yrs, while the fully implicit scheme continues to work well, e.g., with $\Delta \tau = 0.05$ yrs\footnote{Using the same $\beta$ as in the above.
 However, changing the first multiplier in the rhs of \eqref{beta} can make the scheme working for the higher values of the time step as well.}.
 So if by the accuracy reason this step is sufficient, it can improve performance by factor 10, and then loosing about 50-70\% for the implicit scheme is not sensitive.

 Note, that the same approach can be applied to the forward equations based on the approach of \cite{Itkin2014b}.
 In more detail this will be presented elsewhere.

 Once this step is accomplished, the whole scheme \eqref{HV} becomes positivity-preserving.
 This is because for the first step of \eqref{HV} our fully implicit scheme does preserve positivity.
 The next steps can be re-written in the form